Monorepos in JavaScript & TypeScript: A Practical Guide

 - run: pnpm install --frozen-lockfile

-- run: pnpm turbo build lint test --filter=...[origin/main]--filter=...[origin/main] tells Turborepo to only run tasks for packages that changed since origin/main.
-Combined with caching, this keeps CI fast as the repo grows.
+- run: pnpm turbo build lint test --filter=...[origin/main]--filter=...[origin/main] tells Turborepo to run tasks only for the packages which changed since origin/main.
+Together with caching, this is the thing which keeps CI fast as the repo grows.

 Circular dependencies.
-Package A depends on B, which depends on A. TypeScript may let this slide, but builds will break in confusing ways.
-Extract the shared code into a third package.
+Package A depends on B, which depends back on A. TypeScript will sometimes allow this, and then the build breaks with an error which doesn't point to the real cause.
+Pull the shared code out into a third package.

 The catch-all utils package.
-It is tempting to put all shared code into one @myorg/utils package.
-Over time it becomes a dumping ground.
-Split by domain early: @myorg/date-utils, @myorg/validation, etc.
+Everyone is tempted to dump shared code into one @myorg/utils, and it always turns into a mess.
+So split by domain from the start: @myorg/date-utils, @myorg/validation, and so on.

 mkdir my-monorepo && cd my-monorepo